PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 ## API Object

-The Horizontal Pod Autoscaler is an API resource in the Kubernetes `autoscaling` API group.
+The Horizontal Pod Autoscaler is an API resource in the PlaidCloud `autoscaling` API group.
 The current stable version can be found in the `autoscaling/v2` API version which includes support for scaling on memory and custom metrics.
 The new fields introduced in